eraofchaos/eraofchaos.github.io/units/Centaur.md

  **Unit Soul:** [ Centaur](/Items/unt_58/)

  **Unit description:** Battle Stomp: Damages the units closest to it, slowing them down.

+ **Unit second description :** Causes enemies in its range to slow down.
+The more Defensive units in the battle, the more powerful they are.

  **Recommend:** Deals extra damage to any slowed enemies.